SUMMIT DOG RESCUE

 Amelia Wieber, Caring Behavior - CaringBehavior.com

-Elisheba Fey - ArtAndScience.dog (Elisheba does excellent remote consults via Zoom.
-She is a certified behavior consult
+Elisheba Fey - ArtAndScience.dog.
+Elisheba does excellent remote consults via Zoom.
+She is a certified behavior consultant

 VIDEO LINKS TO GREAT TRAINERS ON YOUTUBE